social-insights/social-insights-api/README.md

     >   `pip install -g firebase-tools`
     >   `pip intall -r requirements.txt`

     Docker is also required.
-Download it and start it, no other setup should be needed.
+Download and run it.
+The Firebase emulator should do the rest.

+2. Run `./functions/venv/Scripts/activate` to enter the virtual environment

-2. Run `firebase emulators:start` to start the development server
+3. Run `firebase emulators:start` to start the development server

 # Note
 This code will not work without the `credentials.py` file that is not published in this repository.